Mitgorakh/snow/README.md

 ### colors

-This theme should work in 256-color and true-color terminals.
+snow should work in 256-color and true-color terminals.
 You may need the following in vimrc:

 ```
 set termguicolors